Kentucky Court Records

 Kentucky traffic tickets are formal allegations issued in writing by a patrol officer to someone who has violated the traffic law.
 There are two kinds of tickets in the state:

 Moving traffic violation tickets are issued to offenses that occur when the vehicle is in motion.
 All moving violation tickets attract both fines and a driving conviction.
 Non-moving violation tickets are issued for fences such as wrong parking or incomplete vehicle equipment.
-This type of ticket attracts fines, but they’re often not filed against the offender as a conviction.
+This ticket type may attract fines, but they’re often not filed against the offender as a conviction.
 The rule of prompt payment, however, applies to both tickets.
-Failure to do so will attract penalties such as the suspension of driving licenses, higher fines, or even a court arraignment.
+Failure to do so may lead to possible penalties such as the suspension of driving licenses, higher fines, or even a court arraignment.

 When an offender receives a ticket, there are three possible ways to respond to it.

-If the offender chooses to fight the ticket, they must enter a not guilty plea for which a court hearing will be arranged.
+If the offender chooses to fight the ticket, this is typically done during a court hearing.
 The individual may opt to self-represent or get the services of a traffic ticket lawyer.
 The case could be dismissed if the issuing officer fails to appear on the day of the hearing.
-If there is overwhelming evidence that the ticketed individual was innocent of the charges, the case will also be dismissed.
-When this happens, all initial fees paid by the individual is returned in full.
+Dismissals are also an option if there is overwhelming evidence that the ticketed individual was innocent of the charges.
+When this happens, all initial fees paid by the individual are returned in full.
 Such individuals can also file for the expunction of that record from their driving history.

 Are Driving Records Public In Kentucky?

 The Division of Driver Licensing in Kentucky offers three-year driving records to the public and third-party requests by Kentucky state laws.
-However, the third-party requesters will not have access to any personal information in the record, such as social security number, physical description, or address.
-A full driving history record will contain identifying information and is issued to third parties only if they present a notarized release from the driver named in the record or a subpoena.
+However, third-party requesters generally lack access to any personal information in the record, such as social security number, physical description, or address.
+A full driving history record may contain identifying information and is issued to third parties only if they present a notarized release from the driver named in the record or a subpoena.

 How To Find Driving Records In Kentucky?